OfficeDev/Microsoft-Teams-Samples/samples/meetings-sidepanel/csharp/README.md

    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.

 ## Running the sample
+User interactions(Meeting Organizer)
+- **Add New Agenda Item** - Gives provision to add new Agenda point.
+- **Add** - Adds the agenda from Textinput to the SidePanel agenda list.
+- **Publish Agenda** - Sends the agenda list to the meeting chat.

 1. Welcome image to added side panel.
 ![Customform](SidePanel/Images/welcome.png)